-These models have an adjuster beneath the head, that allows you to raise and lower the razor blade so as to control the closeness of the shave.
+These models have an adjuster beneath the head, that allows you to raise and lower the razor blade to control the closeness of the shave.

 These classics make lovely gifts for a man who enjoys wet shaving.
-Their style and quality brings back the memory of fathers and grandfathers lathering up!
+Their style and quality bring back the memory of fathers and grandfathers lathering up!

 Vintage razors at flea markets and yard sales will often still have an old, rusty blade inside.
 It may be difficult to see under the grime, so don't run your fingers over the finish until you have opened the razor and discarded the blade!

 Sometimes the endcaps have fallen off—make sure they're present and not loose.
 The end cap is decorative, not functional, so its loss would not affect the shave.

 Make sure that the razor doors are closed completely and evenly.

 Look at the finish on the outside of the doors.
 A brassy color could mean the finish is worn off.
 Also, look for pits and scratches.
 This photo shows how the camera and a bright light bring out the small scratches.

 Check the inside corners for rust or verdigris.
 It will take some work to clean there.
 You can see that the inside of this razor has a yellowish shellac-like film, that will be hard to remove.